-It is an often underappreciated fact that virtually every business generates Intellectual Property (IP).
+It is an underappreciated fact that virtually every business generates Intellectual Property (IP).
 Recognising that and identifying the IP generated are important first steps on the path through the (sometimes puzzling) maze that is IP.
-Without a good path, you can be lost before you even get going.
+Without a good map, you can be lost before you even get going.

-Fortunately, a Government funded guide is at hand.
-Through the IP Audits Plus scheme, innovative businesses can have access to funding up to £3000 inc VAT for an audit of their IP position.
-So, you can get a good handle on your IP position without having to pay a penny.
+Fortunately, Government funding is at hand for your IP Audit report.
+Through the IP Audits Plus scheme, innovative businesses can have access to funding typically up to £2500 incl.
+VAT for an audit of their IP position.
+It is well worth contacting one of the IPO’s partner support schemes – see below, if you think it could be for you.

 Mewburn Ellis LLP is one of the firms of patent and trade mark attorneys that can provide IP Audits under the government scheme.
 The IP Audits are conducted via the UK Intellectual Property Office (IPO).

-An IP Audit is a review carried out to look into the existing IP assets of your business and provide advice and guidance towards identifying and maximising the value of that IP.
+To these ends, an IP Audit is, in essence, a review of the IP assets (registered and unregistered, existing and future) of your business and should provide advice and guidance towards identifying and maximising the value of that IP.
 It is also intended to help ensure that potential IP assets are identified and properly managed.
+The IP Audit report will explain the what, the why, and the how.

 You can apply for an IP Audit only if you are engaged on one of the IPO’s partner support schemes.
-They are GrowthAccelerator, Welsh Government, and Scottish Enterprise [including Highlands and Islands Enterprise].
+They are Innovate UK Edge (formally Enterprise Europe Network) the Welsh Government, and Scottish Enterprise [including Highlands and Islands Enterprise].
 At the partner scheme your nominated contact may suggest to you that they are suitable for an IP Audit.

 If you go ahead with the IP Audit, your nominated contact oversees and submits an application to the IPO on your behalf.
 If the IPO accepts the application, you choose an IP Professional to conduct the IP Audit.
-Mewburn Ellis LLP is one of the Government’s approved providers.
+Mewburn Ellis LLP is one of the Government’s approved providers for conducting IP Audits.

 An IP Audit conducted by Mewburn Ellis LLP will cover a wide range of areas.
 For example:

-Of course, an important factor is that the IPO will pay the bill.
-At Mewburn Ellis LLP we will always work within the £3000 inc VAT funding limit.
-So, IP Audits we provide through the IP Audits Plus scheme will not come at extra cost to you.
+Of course, an important factor is that the UKIPO will pay most of the bill.
+At Mewburn Ellis LLP we will always work within the typical total £3000 incl.
+VAT limit.
+So, IP Audits we provide through the IP Audits Plus scheme will not come at extra cost to you beyond the typical contribution – usually £500 incl.
+VAT of the total £3000 incl.
+VAT.

 Please contact us for more information.